zer0ttl/zer0ttl-blog/content/posts/pwning-open-mongodb-servers-using-python.md

 #### Setting up the environment

-I always prefer using a virtualenv whenever I'm working on a project.
+I always prefer using a virtual environment whenever I'm working on a project.
 Its cleaner and simple to manage.
 If you are unfamiliar about pipenv, you can read more about it <a href="https://docs.pipenv.org/en/latest/" target="_blank" rel="noopener noreferrer">here</a> or read my <a href="#" target="_blank" rel="noopener noreferrer">blog post</a> on how to set it up.

 ```bash
 # create a new directory mongo_parser and 'cd' into it